FanOfDE/dbt_banxware_assignment/PROBLEM.md

   target: dev
 ```
 - Please change the values of the above parameters enclosed in `<>` to fit your snowflake system.
-- To test if you have sucessfully established a connection to your snowflake cluster run the `dbt debug` command from the root of the `banxware_assignment` folder.
+- To test if you have sucessfully established a connection to your snowflake cluster run the `dbt debug` command from the root of the `dbt_banxware_assignment` folder.

 In the `banxware_assigment` folder you will find a dbt project where you will build the below requirements in the `models` folder.